Mahmud of Ghazni: Family

-Mahmud married a woman named Kausari Jahan, and they had twin sons, Mohammad and Ma'sud, who succeeded him one after the other; his grandson by Mas'ud, Maw'dud Ghaznavi, also later became ruler of the empire.
-His sister, Sitr-e-Mu'alla, was married to Dawood bin Ataullah Alavi, also known as Ghazi Salar Sahu, whose son was Ghazi Saiyyad Salar Masud.
+Mahmud married the daughter of Abu'l Haret Ahmad, and they had twin sons, Mohammad and Ma'sud, who succeeded him one after the other; his grandson by Mas'ud, Maw'dud Ghaznavi, also later became ruler of the empire.
+In 999, Mahmud married Karakhanid ruler Nasr Illig Khan's daughter.
+In December 999, Mahmud sent his representatives to Uzgand, capital of Nasr Illig to escort Khan's daughter to Mahmud's palace.

+According to Mirat-i-Masudi ("Mirror of Masud"), a Persian-language hagiography written by Abdur Rahman Chishti in the 1620s, Mahmud's sister, Sitr-e-Mu'alla, was purportedly married to Dawood bin Ataullah Alavi, also known as Gazi Saiyyed Salar Sahu, whose son was Ghazi Saiyyad Salar Masud.
 Mahmud's companion was a Georgian slave, Malik Ayaz, about whom poems and stories have been told.

+Issues

+He had seven sons and three daughters: